In the last chapter, we gave each

 means a

-that descends from a b
+that descends from a <b>

-that descends from an
+descends from an <a>

-, which maybe you’d write (a b) c
+, which maybe you’d write

-if CSS had
+if CSS had parentheses.

 We’ll have a class for each type of selector to store the selector’s contents, like the tag name for a tag selector: